Shell

 Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Shell Fire.

-Structures Impacted: No structures are currently reported as threatened, damaged, or destroyed.
-The fire remains largely within the wilderness area.
+Structures Impacted: No structures have been reported damaged or destroyed.
+The fire has remained confined to the Alexander Springs Wilderness area.

-School and Business Closures: There are no reported school or business closures at this time.
+School and Business Closures: There are no reported school or business closures due to this fire.

 Safety Concerns:

-Air Quality: Heavy smoke remains highly visible across local communities, including Astor, Volusia, Deland, Alexander Springs, and Paisley.
-Smoke may pose health risks, particularly for those with respiratory conditions.
-Residents are advised to limit outdoor activities if smoke is thick, keep windows and doors closed, and run air conditioning on a recirculation setting.
+Air Quality: Heavy smoke remains highly visible across local communities, including Astor, Volusia, DeLand, Alexander Springs, and Paisley.
+Smoke from the fire may pose health risks, particularly for those with respiratory conditions.
+Residents are advised to limit outdoor exposure if smoke is heavy.

 Ongoing Outlook